KxSystems/docs/docs/ref/get.md

 Where `x` is

 -   the name of a global variable as a symbol atom
--   one or more [files or folders](../basics/glossary.md#file-symbol) named as a symbol atom or vector
+-   a [file or folder](../basics/glossary.md#file-symbol) named as a symbol atom or vector

 returns its value.

-Signals a type error if the file is not a kdb+ data file.
+Signals a `type` error if the file is not a kdb+ data file.

 Used to map columns of databases in and out of memory when querying splayed databases, and can be used to read q log files, etc.